 Monday morning.
 A small oasis of calm once the kids are in school.
-Hubby and I sneak off to our local deli for a coffee and to do what all adult couples must surely do these days, compare the apps on our phones.
+Hubby and I sneak off to our local deli for a coffee for a Kimbo coffee and to do what all adult couples must surely do these days, compare the apps on our phones.
 We also play a game entitled “will any of the staff smile at us today”?
 Because, you see, it seems that good customer service, the kind that develops loyalty and keeps you coming back again and again, is increasingly rare.

 Our local deli is in quite an attractive spot and decorated in that ‘faux French bistro’ style that has been rampantly popular for quite a while – all ornamental chickens, railway clocks and bunting.
 It does a good trade (I imagine) in lunches with olives, cheeses, a range of organic quiches and good coffee to go.
 It stocks some of the more niche food brands.
 It’s clean (including the toilet!).

 But the mood is always sombre to glacial.
 Coffee is deposited on tables with not so much as a “and how are you today?” or a “can I get you anything else”?
 We have been there enough to be recognised.
 We do not linger over one cup.
 Bacon panini and tea cakes are purchased.
 When we walk out of the door, we always say thank you.
 Words which usually die in the air.
 It baffles me that any business which is running and surviving in this tough economic climate doesn’t do everything it can to capture its regulars and ensure they don’t wander off.

 I recently swapped hairdressers after about 15 years (set in my ways – moi?) because despite colouring my hair for most of those years, they refused to colour any more unless I presented myself for a skin test 24 hours BEFORE my usual colouring marathon.
 Same procedures, same stylist, same hair dye.